Two years ago Vodafone owned more mobile spectrum than any other carrier.

 This takes us back to late 2013 and Vector’s submission to the Commerce Commission in the run up to the 700 MHz spectrum auction.

 In particular is the graph below, which shows the New Zealand UHF (ultra-high frequency) spectrum rights holdings in late 2013.

 Some of the spectrum shown in this graph wasn’t used for cellular at the time.
 Some of it still isn’t.

 Yet in simple terms the graph shows that, in late 2013, Vodafone, Telecom — now Spark and 2degrees held spectrum in a ratio of roughly 3:2:1.

 In the brave new world of 5G mobile, the absolute amount of usable cellular spectrum in what matters.
 This ratio defines the potential future power balance between carriers.

 So long as we’re talking in round numbers, the 700 MHz spectrum auction left that ratio intact.
 There was a small shift in Spark’s favour, but not enough to shift the big picture.

 Spark moves on Woosh

-That changed last week when Spark was given permission to buy 70 MHz of spectrum from Craig Wireless that was previously held by Woosh.
+That changed last week when the Commerce Commission gave Spark permission to buy 70 MHz of spectrum from Craig Wireless that was previously held by Woosh.